Collaboration

 APOSS

 I’ve founded or co-founded three long-standing virtual workshops.
 Most recently, I was the founder and co-organizer of the Asian Politics Online Political Seminar Series (APOSS).
-The series, motivated by the wave of conference and seminar cancellations in spring 2020, aimed to provide political scientists working in, on, or adjacent to Asia a forum where they could receive feedback about their work in progress.
+Motivated by the wave of conference and seminar cancellations in the spring of 2020, the series aimed to provide political scientists working in, on, or adjacent to Asia with a forum where they could receive feedback about their work in progress.
 The series ran for 104 workshops and had an active community of nearly 500 scholars subscribed to its mailing list.

 One of so many great APOSS presentations.